jamiesmith/pixinsight-repo/README.md

 (maybe for continuum subtraction, later in the process.

-Yeah, you can easily clone via drag and drop or via PixelMath, but then you've just got some random Foo_clone or Image33 and if you go the PixelMath route you lose the astrometric solution, and if you do the D&D clone, I'd want to rename it.
-So I wrote a script for it.
+Yeah, you can easily clone via drag and drop or via PixelMath, but then you've just got some random Foo_clone or Image33.
+If you go the PixelMath route you lose the astrometric solution, and if you do the D&D clone, you'd probably rename it.
+So I wrote a script to take care of it.

 It lets you:
 - Specify what you want appended to the end of the view name